 - Make it easy for people to find the information they need, don’t make them search for it

 - Offer a seamless process for people to request a quote or purchase a product or service

 - Avoid design elements that interfere with navigation, like pop-ups

 If your company doesn’t follow these rules, it can hurt the performance of your ad.

 For example, Google may look at your landing page for those red sneakers and discover that it features pop-ups that stop users from interacting and navigating your landing page.
 That can lead to a decrease in your ad score, which can result in high cost-per-click (CPC) rates and low conversion rates.

 While the success of your ad campaign depends on several factors, your landing page plays a significant role.
 That’s why it’s critical to invest in the design of your landing page.
 Whether you create your landing page in-house or partner with an award-winning agency, make your landing page a priority.

-2. Make a fast landing page
+2. Make a fast landing page to generate leads